 How are car power amps installed?

 A typical installation for a car amplifier.
 Large-gauge power wires are connected to the power terminals and fastened using screws.
 Speaker wiring is connected similarly.
 After installation, the sound system is tested and the amp’s gain control and crossovers are adjusted as needed.

-In order to work properly, car amplifiers must be installed with sufficient size and type of wire.
+In order to work properly, car amplifiers have to be installed with sufficient size and type of power wire.
 The most important reason for this is because a vehicle’s original wiring cannot handle the high-current demands of an amplifier.

-For example, some car amps could draw as much as 50 amps at high-volume or when driving subwoofers very hard.
+For example, some may draw 50 to 80 amps or more or when driving subwoofers very hard.
 Factory wiring isn’t rated for these kinds of demands and a loss of voltage (and consequently, power) to the amplifier would occur.
 Therefore we route a large enough power cable to the battery and make sure a good, clean electrical connection is made.

 A sufficiently rated fuse, held in a fuse holder, protects the positive power cable.
 If a problem like a short circuit occurs the fuse would blow and protect against causing a fire.